MarkLundager/AdventOfCode2024/README.md

 Perhaps writing everything in one function is something I should stop doing.
 Still breathing BOIS

 ## DAY 3:
-Very happy with the code, structured and concise.
+Happy with the code, structured and concise.
 Not bad

 ## DAY 4:
 For part two I realise you could write a similar direction array as for the first part.
 I did it and it did not work.